buildpacks/rfcs/text/0000-stack-buildpacks.md

 - *stack buildpack* - a type of root buildpack that runs against the stack image(s) instead of an app.
 It is distinguished by a static list of mixins it can provide.
 - *userspace buildpack* - the traditional definition of a buildpack (i.e. does not run as root, and runs against an app)

 A new type of buildpack, called a Stack buildpack, may run against a stack (both build and run images) in order to extend it in ways that are only possible by running privileged commands.
-A stackpack may also define a list of mixins that it provides to the stack.
+A stackpack may also define a list of mixins that it provides to the stack, or indicate that it will provide _any_ mixin.
 In this way, a stack that is missing a mixin required by a buildpack may have that mixin provided by a stack buildpack.

 A stack provider may choose to include stack buildpacks with the stack they distribute.
 If a stack includes any stack buildpacks, the following will occur when the build phase starts:

 1. If any requested mixin is not provided by the stack, the lifecycle will compare the missing mixins to the static list of mixins provided by stack buildpacks.
 If any mixins are still not provided, the build will fail.
 1. The lifecycle will run the detect phase for all stackpacks defined in the builder.
 1. The lifecycle will execute the stack buildpack build phase for all passing stackpack(s).
 If no stack buildpacks pass detect, the build will continue the build phase as normal (running userspace buildpacks).
-1. After the lifecycle's build phase, the lifecycle will begin a new phase called _extend_.
+1. After, during, or before the lifecycle's build phase, the lifecycle will begin a new phase called _extend_.
 1. During the extend phase, stack buildpacks that passed detection will run against the run images accordingly (see details below).